karmasakshi/jet/README.md

   - Set `private readonly _loggerService = inject(LoggerService);`
   - As a convention, at the end of the constructor, set `this._loggerService.logComponentInitialization('<ClassName>');`
 - Update spec
-- Add a parent key in translations
+- Add a key in [en.json](./public/i18n/en.json) and other translations

 In the template, wrap the contents in: